Testicular Cancer

 Testicular cancer surgery

 Surgery is the most common treatment for testicular cancer.
-If your provider didn’t already remove the affected testicle in a biopsy, they’ll do an orchiectomy and remove the testicle through a cut in your groin.
+If your provider didn’t remove the affected testicle during your tissue diagnosis, they’ll do an orchiectomy and remove the testicle through a cut in your groin.

 They might also do a retroperitoneal lymph node dissection (RPLND) to remove the lymph nodes behind your abdomen to test them and see if any of the cancer has spread there.
-This minimally invasive procedure is also used to treat cancer in some cases.
+This surgical procedure is also used to treat cancer in some cases.
+Minimally invasive RPLND, which uses smaller incisions and shortens recovery time, may also be an option.

 Radiation therapy